dequelabs/axe-core/doc/standards-object.md

   - `phrasing`
   - `embedded`
   - `interactive`
 - `allowedRoles` - boolean or array(required).
-If element is allowed to use ARIA roles.
-A value of `true` means any role while a list of roles means only those are allowed.
+If element is allowed to use ARIA roles, a value of `true` means any role while a list of roles means only those are allowed.
 A value of `false` means no roles are allowed.
 - `noAriaAttrs` - boolean(optional.
 Defaults `true`).
 If the element is allowed to use global ARIA attributes and any allowed for the elements role.
 - `shadowRoot` - boolean(optional.
 Default `false`).
 If the element is allowed to have a shadow root.
 - `implicitAttrs` - object(optional.
 Default `{}`).
 Any implicit ARIA attributes for the element and their default value.